valencik/mastersAPSC/documents/thesis/thesis.md

 ![Number of coauthors an author has given the number of entries they have published.](images/nenc-log-heatmap.png){#fig:nenc-log}

-The three heat maps show that the 3 dimensional data is not well segmented and is instead continuous.
+The three heat maps show that the 3 dimensional data are not well segmented and are instead continuous.
 This is a result of the input data being continuous in nature.
 Clustering categorical data could lead to more discrete or separated clusters.
 Nevertheless, the cluster results of this data could be used to aid in classifying authors.